-Iceland v Germany
+Rudiger and Werner score in Germany win

 Post update

-Foul by Victor Pálsson (Iceland).
+Foul by Arnór Sigurdsson (Iceland).

 Goal!

 Goal!
-Iceland 0, Germany 2.
-Antonio Rüdiger (Germany) header from the centre of the box to the bottom right corner.
-Assisted by Joshua Kimmich following a set piece situation.
+Iceland 0, Germany 4.
+Timo Werner (Germany) right footed shot from the centre of the box to the bottom right corner.
+Assisted by Kai Havertz.

 Post update

-Leon Goretzka (Germany) wins a free kick in the attacking half.
+Thilo Kehrer (Germany) wins a free kick in the defensive half.

 Post update

-Foul by Albert Gudmundsson (Iceland).
+Foul by Andri Lucas Gudjohnsen (Iceland).

 Post update

-Foul by Leroy Sané (Germany).
+Foul by Joshua Kimmich (Germany).

 Post update

-Jóhann Gudmundsson (Iceland) wins a free kick in the defensive half.
+Andri Lucas Gudjohnsen (Iceland) wins a free kick in the attacking half.

 Post update